shazam/shazamcrest/README.md

 Known limitations
 -----------------

-If a bean contains data with circular references, a StackOverflowError will be thrown during comparison.
+* If a bean contains data with circular references, a StackOverflowError will be thrown during comparison.
+* Sets and Maps with same data are serialised in non deterministic order, generating random comparison failures.